fallewi/streamssldocker/README.md

 3. `sudo docker-compose -f production.yml up --build`

 ### Notes:
-Feel free to make a PR or get in contact with me on Discord at yoyojoe#5510.
+Feel free to make a PR or get in contact with me fallewi@gmail.com.